|Burwell||DIY & Electronics||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 However I discovered that, as a dose of PPI wore off things happened in this order:

-So it seems that the cholestasis started to ease as the PPIs wore off.
+So it seems that the biliary dyskinesia started to ease as the PPIs wore off.
 But either this was not timed to coincide with chyme flow from the stomach, or the pyloric sphincter was misbehaving.
 I have not found the exact mechanism - it could be because of the massive upset to the digestive hormonal system, or could it be some more direct action on the biliary system?

 See also my notes above on PPI withdrawal causes bile reflux.
 The effect is far more severe long term!